kiranpanchavati9/kiranpanchavati9/README.md

 ---

 ### 🚀 Motto

-> "Logs never lie — they only reveal the truth when queried well!" 😄
+> _"Logs never lie — they reveal the truth when queried right!"_ 😄

 ---

-⭐️ *Feel free to explore my repositories and leave a star if you find something useful!*
+⭐️ *Feel free to explore my repositories and drop a star if you find something helpful!*